-With a strict commitment to eating a healthy, well-balanced diet and taking your abdominal exercises to the extreme, you may be able to develop a six-pack in three months.
+With a strict commitment to eating a healthy, well-balanced diet and taking your abdominal exercises to the extreme, you may be able to develop six-pack abs in three months.
 Be prepared to set goals, make a plan to achieve them and commit to pushing beyond your exercise comfort zone.
 With determination, you'll be turning heads at the beach in three months.

 Set Yourself Up for Success

 Stay away from processed and refined foods.
 Choose vegetables, fruits and lean protein instead.
 Eliminate liquid calories, such those from as sodas, energy drinks and coffee with sweeteners.
 Flush your system and improve your metabolism with water.
 Drink at least half of your body weight in ounces of water a day.
 If, for example, your weight is 128 pounds, drink 64 ounces daily.

-Focus on your abdominal muscles everyday.
+- Focus on your abdominal muscles every day.
 Make a plan to work each section of your abdominals.
 For example, work your upper abs on Monday, your lower abs on Tuesday, your obliques on Wednesday and your total abdominal muscles on Thursday.
 Then repeat the cycle over the next four workout days.

-Work your lower abs with stability ball pikes.
+- Work your lower abs with stability ball pikes.
 Get into a plank position with the stability ball under your feet by slowly walking out.
 Keeping your legs straight, move the ball toward your chest, bending at the waist and lifting your hips.
 Hold for a count of two and retract to the beginning position.
 Do five sets of 20 to 30 repetitions.

-Focus on your obliques with seated medicine ball trunk rotations.
+- Focus on your obliques with seated medicine ball trunk rotations.
 In a sitting position, holding a medicine ball in front of you, lean halfway back and lift your feet off the floor.
 Rotate your trunk to one side and then to the opposite side, keeping the medicine ball in line with your belly button.
 Keep your back erect throughout the exercise, not letting the ball touch the floor on either side.
 Perform as many rotations as possible in one minute and rest for 30 seconds.
 Complete five cycles.

 Consult a physician before beginning any new exercise routine or diet change.